git-moss/DrivenByMoss-Documentation/KnownIssues.md

 # Known Issues

+* You might get the following error on Windows: **Could not open MIDI output.
+There is not enough Memory for this Task**.
+This error means that Windows cannot open the device since another process already opened it.
+Check if you have accidently assigned it to another script or any MIDI tool you have runs in the background.
+If it is a Native Instruments device also check if the NI background services work correctly.

 ## Bitwig Studio

 * The display update of the Akai Fire is very slow on Macos and makes it nearly unusable